mandos-keygen — Generate key and password for Mandos client and server.

 mandos-keygen --dir ~/keydir --type RSA --force

-Prompt for a password, encrypt it with the keys in /etc/keys/mandos
+Prompt for a password, encrypt it with the keys in /etc/keys/mandos and output a

-section suitable for clients.conf
+section suitable for clients.conf.

 mandos-keygen --password